reggie-doe/ucl_api_project/README.md

 The main objective is to provide an educational reference for students at University College London learning about application security and privacy-preserving architectures.

+📊 Logging & Monitoring

+Every request is logged with:

+timestamp

+HTTP method and route

+status code

+user ID (if available)

+latency (ms)

+Logs are shipped to Splunk/SIEM for correlation and alerting.